mathjax/MathJax-docs/basic/a11y-extensions.rst

 There are a number of different rule sets that can be chosen for translating math to text, where each can have a number of different preferences for how a particular expression is spoken.
-By default, MathJax uses `ClearSpeak`, however, the `Speech` sub-menu allows also provides the `MathSpeak` option.
+By default, MathJax uses `ClearSpeak`, however, the `Speech` sub-menu also provides the `MathSpeak` option.

-Each rule set has several different preference settings; three in the case of MathSpeak, for example, which primarily influence the length of produced text.
+Each rule set has several different preference settings --- three in the case of MathSpeak, for example, which primarily influence the length of the speech text that it produces.
 ClearSpeak, on the other hand, has a large number of preferences that allow very fine-tuned control over how different types of expressions are spoken.
 The MathJax menu allows a smart choice of preferences by only displaying the preferences that are relevant for the sub-expression that is currently selected.
 The `Select Preferences` option opens a selection box for all possible ClearSpeak preference choices.

 Some rule-set and preference settings can be controlled by keyboard commands.
 This allows the user to have the same expression read in